Stripe VS Square

 The other big complaint that I see with both is also a pretty common one:

 - Poor Customer Support: If I’m honest, reports about the quality of customer service conflict.
 But because of how common the complaints are, I’m listing it here.
-With Stripe, the most common issues are the lack of phone support and slow response times for email.
+With Stripe, the most common issues are the lack of live support (which, in theory, should no longer be a problem?) and slow response times for email.
 With Square, a lot of the complaints about poor customer service come from terminated merchants, but I’ve seen a few complaints about slow or unhelpful email responses.

 Additional frequent complaints about Stripe include: